 When to use Squarespace Scheduling

-Acuity is a very decent scheduling app with a multitude of features.
+Squarespace Scheduling is a very decent scheduling app with a multitude of features.
 It's especially useful if you already have a website with Squarespace (in fact, we named Squarespace one of the best website builders for a service business.)
 If you have customers in different countries then you find its translation feature useful.
-The only time I wouldn’t recommend it is if you’re in need of a free plan, as the features are too limited compared to other apps.
+The only time I wouldn’t recommend it is if you’re in need of a free plan.

 Squarespace Scheduling Pricing